Harringtonia lauricola: Management

 Injecting healthy trees with propiconazole fungicide can be helpful in minimizing spread from an already infected tree, provided that the infected tree and any subsequently infected trees are removed and uprooted/chipped.
 These injections last for 12 to 24 months before requiring re-application.
 Propiconazole is a preventative fungicide, and cannot be used reliably on already infected trees.

 To control Xyleborus glabratus, contact insecticides may be applied to chipped wood to ensure beetle death, or to healthy laurels every 14 days to prevent spread.
 Some common insecticides used to control ambrosia beetles are zeta-cypermethrin, bifenthrin, lambda-cyhalothrin, thiamethoxam, and fenpropathrin.
 However, these insecticides have limited success and it is best to prevent beetle outbreak than try to control it after colonization.

 Human relevance

 Though avocado (Persea americana) is not a primary host for Xyleborus glabratus, if one avocado tree is attacked, the entire avocado grove can become rapidly infected by Harringtonia lauricola.
-This puts the livelihoods of south Florida avocado growers at stake, an industry which had an economic impact of $55 million dollars in 2012.
+This puts the livelihoods of south Florida avocado growers at stake, an industry which had an economic impact of $55 million in 2012.

 Due to increasing climate and international trade, there is also a large potential risk of Xyleborus glabratus expanding its range into Mexico, and thus bringing Harringtonia lauricola and laurel wilt disease to the most productive avocado groves in the world.
 Mexico's avocado industry is valued at multiple billions of dollars and could see massive economic loss if affected.
 For this reason, Mexico's commercial ports should be meticulously monitored for X. glabratus and potentially infected wood material.